What type of desk is best for dual monitors?

 - Attach both monitors to the dual monitor stand and position each one of them to avoid glare

 - Distance – Your monitors should be positioned so you can see the entire screen at once

-- The monitors should be an arm length away from your normal sitting/standing position.
+- The monitors should be an arm’s length away from your normal sitting/standing position.
 Generally, this is between 50 to 100cm

 - Height – the height of the monitor should ensure that the top of the screen is level (or slightly below) your eye level

-- When viewing the centre of the screen your eyes should be looking slightly downwards
+- When viewing the center of the screen your eyes should be looking slightly downwards

 An existing large desk can be used to accommodate several monitors and when correctly positioned can increase productivity.